Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Acknowledgements

-\PRLsection{Acknowledgements} The authors thank Sophie Engineer, Nicolai Friis, Erickson Tjoa and Faraj Bakhshinezhad for helpful discussions, and Tom Rivlin for comments on this manuscript.
+The authors thank Nicolai Friis, Erickson Tjoa and Faraj Bakhshinezhad for helpful discussions, and in particular Sophie Engineer for suggesting that free Hamiltonians may permit correlations in the standard model of measurement.
+They further thank Alessandro Candeloro and Tom Rivlin for insightful comments on the manuscript, and Nick Ormrod for highlighting a flaw in an earlier version of an appendix.
 This project/ publication was made possible through the support of Grant 62423 from the John Templeton Foundation.
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
-E.S. acknowledges support from the Austrian Science Fund (FWF) through the START project Y879-N27, and from the ESQ Discovery grant ``Emergence of physical laws: From mathematical foundations to applications in many body physics'', F.C.B. acknowledges support by grant number FQXi-RFP-IPW-1910 from the Foundational Questions Institute and Fetzer Franklin Fund, a donor advised fund of Silicon Valley Community Foundation; and Irish Research Council Laureate Award IRCLA/2022/3922.
+E.S. acknowledges support from the Austrian Science Fund (FWF) through the START project Y879-N27, from the ESQ Discovery grant ``Emergence of physical laws: From mathematical foundations to applications in many body physics'', and from the European flagship on quantum technologies (‘ASPECTS’ consortium 101080167), F.C.B. acknowledges support by grant number FQXi-RFP-IPW-1910 from the Foundational Questions Institute and Fetzer Franklin Fund, a donor advised fund of Silicon Valley Community Foundation; and Irish Research Council Laureate Award IRCLA/2022/3922.
 E.S., M.H. and M.P.E.L. acknowledge funding from the European Research Council (Consolidator grant ``Cocoquest'' 101043705).